 Almost everyone has an estate.
-Made of everything you own or possess: your car, your bank accounts, investments, insurance proceeds, your house, everything you own is your estate.
-Whether big or small, in Iowa or across the country, one thing is true, you cannot take your estate with you.
+Your estate consists of everything you own or possess: your car, your bank accounts, investments, insurance proceeds, your house, everything you own is your estate.
+Whether big or small, in Iowa or across the country, one thing is true---you cannot take your estate with you.

 Everybody needs an estate plan

 Estate planning—making a plan in advance and naming whom you want to receive the things you own after you die.

 A good estate plan should pass along your values, in addition to your valuables.

 A good estate plan should care for you if you become disabled before you die.